alcazar90/personal_website/content/about.md

 showpagemeta = false
 +++

+Enthusiast and autodidact about computer science.

 I like [reading](https://www.goodreads.com/alkzar90) non-fiction and novel books.

-Enthusiast and autodidact about computer science.

 I love teaching.
-I co-created and taught "Periodismo de Datos", an interdisciplinary course at Universidad de Chile between journalist and engineers about data analysis.
-Mainly about tools to work with data and visualize information.
+I co-created and taught "Periodismo de Datos", an interdisciplinary undergraduate course at Universidad de Chile between journalism and engineering about data analysis.
+Mainly about tools to work with data and to visualize information.

-I'm currently with a public card payment processing company that his goal is increase financial inclusive.
-Previously I worked on macroeconomic statistics area at the Central Bank of Chile.
+I'm currently working at a public card-payment-processing company which vision is to increase financial inclusion.
+Previously I worked in macroeconomic statistics area at the Central Bank of Chile.